 Cream the butter with the sugar until fluffy, then add the eggs, one at a time, followed by vanilla, scraping down the sides and bottom of bowl as needed.

-Alternate adding the flour mixture with the guava mixture to the creamed butter mixture, blending on low and scraping down the bowl as needed, until both mixtures are added to the batter.
+Alternate adding the flour mixture with the guava mixture, blending on low and scraping down the bowl as needed, until both mixtures are added to the batter.

 Scrape batter into the prepared Bundt pan and bake for about 50 minutes until the cake is lightly browned on edges and a toothpick stuck in the center of the cake comes out clean.
 Set aside on a wire rack for 10 minutes before carefully inverting to release cake onto a platter or parchment paper.
 Dust with confectioners sugar only after the cake has cooled completely.
 Store at room temperature in an airtight container for a few days at most.